GS7271/GDP_Rankings_v_Income_Groups/Unit6CaseStudy_Tidying.md

 ```

 ####Question 1.
 Match the data based on the country shortcode.
 How many of the IDs match?
-*However 45 countries are missing GDP data, which will be eliminated.*
+*However 45 countries are missing GDP data, which will be eliminated leaving 190 countries with valid GDP data.*

 ####Question 3.
 What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?
 In order to answer the question above, we need to first convert the variable *rank_num* into a numeric variable in order to be able to compute the mean and select the respective Income Groups.